This article was updated for accuracy and relevance on December 24th, 2021.

 We’ve all been there—searching under every stray dish and piece of paper for our cell phones, not to mention the meeting notes we absolutely need.

 Are you ready to get organized—and stay organized—so that your home office setup is actually conducive to working from home?
-Below are the 11 work from home must haves that will help you work from home without the clutter.
+Below are the 11 work from home essentials that will help you work from home without the clutter.

 #1 Laptop Sleeve

 Where are you keeping your laptop these days?
 If you’re anything like us, you sometimes have to search in several places before you finally find it.
 On the sofa?
 Under it?
 On the floor?
 Under your pillow?
-Each day is its own unique game of hide-and-seek for one of your most essential work from home essentials.
+Each day is its own unique game of hide-and-seek for one of your most important home essentials.

 While there’s nothing inherently wrong with designing your own perpetual cat-and-mouse game, there are downsides to leaving your laptop exposed to the elements.
 We’re talking anything from spilled glasses of water to clumsy pets and household residents alike.